Everything in Wrath of the Lich King Classic’s five content phases, Phase 2 now live

 From September 6–13 players will experience the Zombie Plague Event.
 A mysterious affliction begins to make its way through the capital cities.
 Players must be vigilant to avoid falling victim to its deadly effects.

-On September 26, Wrath of the Lich King Classic launches at 3:00 p.m.
+On September 26, Wrath of the Lich King Classic launched at 3:00 p.m.
 PDT.
-Prepare for queues.

 - Obsidian Sanctum